 As we continue our look at AT’s top 100 treks in the world, this week we turn to Iceland’s most popular trekking route-spanning a huge range of beautiful landscapes, the famous Laugavegurinn Trail.
 It’s a hike that traverses stunning lava fields, vibrant rhyolite mountains and boiling volcanic hot springs.
 It usually takes about four days to complete the trek, stopping at mountain huts or camping along the way, or you can hike the shorter Landmannalaugar Loop for a day hike with a taste of what the region has to offer.

 Photo: Arnþór Snær Sævarsson

-This 53km trail is one of Iceland’s most popular and with good reason.
-Meaning the Hot Spring Route, it starts in Landmannalaugar, where the mountains are astonishing colours of red, yellow, purple, green and white, and heads to Thórsmörk – a long, verdant, glacier-rimmed valley.
+This 34-mile trail is one of Iceland’s most popular and with good reason.
+Meaning the Hot Spring Route, it starts in Landmannalaugar, where the mountains are painted an astonishing rainbow of colours – red, yellow, purple, green and white – and heads to Thórsmörk, a long, verdant, glacier-rimmed valley.

 On the way it passes hot springs, big rivers (with exciting river crossings), lakes, glaciers and mountains, and there are optional detours to ice caves, canyons and up peaks.